Nepiki/Guides/Soul-Blazer-(SNES).md

 _Find the hidden Medical Herb in Grass Valley_
 </pre></big>

 After having rescued a lonely goat from Dr. Leo's painting, find him in the south-east of the village and follow him on his tour.
-Once ht reaches the goat pen and mentions something he has seen in the corner, check the south-east corner of the pen and press A to gain a Medical Herb.
+Once he reaches the goat pen and mentions something he has seen in the corner, check the south-east corner of the pen and press A to gain a Medical Herb.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/214169.png">